franc136/2022_Cyclistic_Case_Study/README.md

 #### Average Ride by Day of Week

-Looking at all ride times across both groups, it became clear that rides taken on the weekend days were consistently longer than rides throughout the weekdays.
+Looking at the daily average ride times across both groups, it became clear that rides taken over the weekends were consistently longer than rides throughout the week.

 ![Avg ride DOW](/Viz/DOW_rides_in_min.png)